-It can seem strange to hang your loved one's stocking after she's gone, but it's also a good way to remember her.
+It can seem strange to hang your loved one's stocking after they're gone, but it's also a good way to remember them.
 You can write a note or letter and put it in the stocking.
 Add a new one each year if you wish.

 12. Make Cookies for Caregivers Who Helped